irith-k/AutoMap/react_flow_front_and_backend/readme.txt

 1. Install dependencies for both frontend and backend:

-    cd SimpleReactFlowExample
+    cd react_flow_front_and_backend
     npm install

 ## Running the app

-2. Load hermes-3-llama-3.2-3b in LM Studio and start the server, running on port 1234

-3. Start the backend (API server) in mind-map-app directory by running:
+2. Start the backend (API server) in mind-map-app directory by running:

     node server.js

-4. Start the frontend (React app) in mind-map-app directory by running:
+3. Start the frontend (React app) in mind-map-app directory by running:

     npm run dev